 1950 Variety reports that the standout feature in Guys and Dolls, which is having a tryout in Philadelphia, is Abe Burrows' book.
 Usually a score is most anticipated, but "the Frank Loesser score is likely to come into its rightful prominence when it has been reorchestrated to give greater emphasis to melody," says Variety.
 The Guys and Dolls book and score win over the critics when it opens on Broadway on November 24 of the same year.

-1964 New Yorkers can either head downtown to the Sullivan Street Playhouse to see tonight's production of The Fantasticks, or they can stay home and watch the broadcast on the NBC television network.
+1964 New Yorkers can either head downtown to the Sullivan Street Playhouse to see tonight's performance of The Fantasticks, or they can stay home and watch the broadcast on the NBC television network.
 The Off-Broadway production has the honor of being the only one ever to compete directly with a televised broadcast of itself.

-2015 The world premiere of Jerry Bock, Sheldon Harnick and Sherman Yellen's Rothschild & Sons opens Off-Broadway at the York Theatre Company.
+2015 The world premiere of Jerry Bock, Sheldon Harnick, and Sherman Yellen's Rothschild & Sons opens Off-Broadway at the York Theatre Company.
 The musical was originally presented on Broadway in 1970 as The Rothschilds, but this new version condenses the story into one act, and includes several new songs.
 Robert Cuccioli stars as patriarch Mayer Rothschild.

 2018 The world premiere of Jeremy Kareken, David Murrell, and Gordon Farrell's The Lifespan of a Fact opens on Broadway at Studio 54.
 The play, based on John D'Agata and Jim Fingal's book of the same name, follows a determined young fact checker (Daniel Radcliffe) whose editor (Cherry Jones) assigns him to check an essay by an unorthodox writer (Bobby Cannavale).